vk-cs/docs-public/docs/en/kubernetes/k8s/instructions/addons/advanced-installation/install-advanced-monitoring/install-advanced-monitoring.md

    {tab(Management console)}

-   1. [Go to](https://msk.cloud.vk.com/app/en/) VK Cloud management console.
+   1. [Go to](https://msk.cloud.vk.com/app/en/) your VK Cloud management console.
-   1. Select [project](/en/tools-for-using-services/account/concepts/projects), where the cluster will be placed.
+   1. Select the [project](/en/tools-for-using-services/account/concepts/projects) where the cluster will be placed.
    1. Go to **Kubernetes Clusters → Kubernetes Clusters**.
-   1. Click on the name of the required cluster.
+   1. Click the name of the required cluster.
-   1. Go to **Addons** tab.
+   1. Go to the **Addons** tab.
-   1. If there are already installed add-ons in the cluster, click on the **Add addon** button.
    1. Click the **Install addon** button on the `kube-prometheus-stack` add-on card.
    1. Edit if necessary: